aerogear/graphback/docs/datasync/delta-table.md

 ```

 :::note
-To issue mutations for a model with server-side Conflict resolution, the current value of the `_version` field must be passed in the input argument as is required by the corresponding Mutation Input Type
+To issue mutations for a model with server-side Conflict resolution, the current value of the `_version` field must be passed in the input argument as is required by the corresponding Mutation Input Type.
 :::

 Conflicts usually happen when a client does not have the most recent version of the data and tries to issue mutations.
 The server detects this using the aforementioned `_version` field and checks to see if fields that the client is trying to update have changed since the client last fetched the data.